-Started in 2005, the North Coast Resource Partnership (NCRP) - is an innovative, stakeholder-driven collaboration among local government, watershed groups, Tribes and interested partners focused on sustainable environmental and socio-economic framework for the North Coast.
-The NCRP (formerly known as the North Coast Integrated Regional Water Management Plan) coalition consists of seven North Coast counties (Del Norte, Siskiyou, Modoc, Humboldt, Trinity, Mendocino, and Sonoma), Sonoma County Water Agency, Mendocino County Water Agency and North Coast Tribes.
-The NCRP governance framework consists of two committees: the Policy Review Panel (PRP), which is the governing body for the NCRP, and the Technical Peer Review Committee (TPRC), an advisory body to the PRP that provides scientific and technical expertise to the NCRP.
+Started in 2005, the North Coast Resource Partnership (NCRP)- is an innovative, stakeholder-driven collaboration among local government, watershed groups, Tribes and interested partners focused on healthy watersheds, safe and healthy communities, and economic vitality sustainable environmental and socio economic framework for the North Coast region.
+The NCRP region (formerly known as the North Coast Integrated Regional Water Management Plan) coalition includes all or part consists of seven North Coast counties (Del Norte, Siskiyou, Modoc, Humboldt, Trinity, Mendocino, and Sonoma), Sonoma County Water Agency, Mendocino County Water Agency and North Coast Tribes.
+The NCRP is governed by a Policy Review Panel comprised of Tribal and county representatives from the North Coast region.
+The NCRP governance framework consists of two bodies committees: the Policy Review Panel (PRP) makes all decisions for the NCRP and is supported by a , which provides governance and decision making is the governing body for the NCRP, and the Technical Peer Review Committee (TPRC), an advisory body to the PRP that provides scientific and technical expertise; to the NCRP.
 Both committees are described in more detail below.
-Appendix A provides a listing of current Policy Review Panel and Technical Peer Review Committee Members and Appendix B lists the NCRP Policy Review Panel Motions and Direction.
+Appendix A provides a listing of current Policy Review Panel and Technical Peer Review Committee Members and Appendix B lists the NCRP Policy Review Panel decisions and other policy direction to date.
+Motions and Direction.